• Skip to primary navigation

 Tips for parents and caregivers of children with depression

-Watching a child deal with depression can be distressing for parents.
+Watching a child deal with depression can be upsetting for parents.
 The good news is adults don’t need to feel powerless.
 If you are a parent who is concerned about your child or one of their friends, here are some tips about how to support them.
-This guide on common sayings to avoid, and what to say instead, can help as well.

 Show your love

-Children need love, empathy, and respect.
+Children need love, empathy and respect.
 Let them know you care and that their feelings are important.
-Just be present, sit with them and reassure them that you understand how they feel.
+Be present, sit with them and reassure them that you understand how they feel.

 Stick to a routine

 Schedules and routines create a sense of structure and security and can help make tasks feel more approachable.
-Help create routines for your child to—even though they may not feel like doing activities.
+Help create routines for your child too — even though they may not feel like doing activities.

 Focus on positive communication